kisinga/Dukahub/docs/customer-features/auth-and-access.md

    - Create or edit an administrator.
    - Assign one or more roles.

-Once a user has a role for a channel, Dukahub’s frontend will show that business in the company selector and will scope all operations accordingly.
+Once a user has a role for a channel, Dukarun’s frontend will show that business in the company selector and will scope all operations accordingly.

 ---

 ### B. Handling New Registrations (Two-Tier Approval)

-**Who:** Dukahub back-office; sometimes a reseller or implementation partner.
+**Who:** Dukarun back-office; sometimes a reseller or implementation partner.

 1. A new merchant submits a registration form (phone-based or web-based).
-2. Dukahub creates:
+2. Dukarun creates:
    - A **user** account with `authorizationStatus = PENDING`.
    - A **channel** (business) with `status = UNAPPROVED`.
    - The basic setup (stock location, payment methods, roles, admin user) following the **Customer Provisioning Guide** (`CUSTOMER_PROVISIONING.md`).
-3. In the Dukahub admin operations UI:
+3. In the Dukarun admin operations UI:
    - Review pending users and businesses.
    - If acceptable:
      - Mark the **user** as `APPROVED`.